maziac/z80dismblr/Readme.md

 We can see already a few important points:
 - The data at addresses 000Fh is not disassembled as this data is not reachable.
-- The disassembly will stop if all branch addresses have been analysed.
+- The disassembly will stop if all branch addresses have been analyzed.

 Additionally to the CFG analysis there is also a code and data label analysis.
 This is why address 0018h can be interpreted.
-The disassembler interpretes all opcodes that deal with data addresses like in 'LD A,(0018h)'.
+The disassembler interprets all opcodes that deal with data addresses like in 'LD A,(0018h)'.
-This adddresses are known to contain data and so the disassembler disassembles the bytes to a 'DEFB' and assigns a label to it.
+This addresses are known to contain data and so the disassembler disassembles the bytes to a 'DEFB' and assigns a label to it.

 Here is the resulting disassembly: